 - A provisional Government Grant entitlement of £6.354m for 2012/13 was announced by the DCLG in December 2011, with phased reductions assumed for future years as detailed in with the Comprehensive Spending Review in October.
-Final confirmation of the 2012/13 year settlement figures will be received in January 2012. - An assumed level of additional government grant in respect of the council tax freeze for 2012/13, of which the government will fund 2.5% for 2012/13 only. - The Council Tax Surplus and Taxbase are currently estimated and final figures will be available in the new year. - The projections of Council Tax for 2013/14 onwards are indicative only and exclude parish precepts.
+Final confirmation of the 2012/13 year settlement figures will be received in January 2012. - The Council Tax Surplus is currently estimated and final figures will be available prior to the Council meeting in February. - The projections of Council Tax for 2014/15 onwards are indicative only and exclude parish precepts.